microsoft/responsible-ai-toolbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added screenshots above for all UI changes.
 - [ ] I have added e2e tests for all UI changes.
 - [ ] Documentation was updated if it was needed.
-- [ ] New tests were added or changes were manually verified.